fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

 - Commercial Frameworks aiming to produce real native code like Xamarin (using C#) or Embarcadero

-## Advantages/Disadvantages of Hybrid Development
+## Good vs Bad of Hybrid Development

 **Advantages of Hybrid Approach**
 - Developer can use existing skills